WakiMak/trentent.github.io-forked/_posts/2017-07-14-citrix-storefront-adventures-in-customization-customization-breaks-in-internet-explorer.md

 };
 </pre>

-And now my customizations are called correctly and work with IE11. Â I haven&#8217;t done extensive testing so &#8220;your mileage may vary&#8221; with this fix, but if you are finding your customizations aren&#8217;t operating correctly you may want to try this fix.
+And now my customizations are called correctly and work with IE11. Â I haven't done extensive testing so "your mileage may vary" with this fix, but if you are finding your customizations aren't operating correctly you may want to try this fix.

 &nbsp;